404madiana/Bash-Bros/README.md

 ## *(ignore this repository plz) :moyai:*

 Basically alternative assets for the customized smashbros fighters site.
+I may drop resources as saves here, *i don't really care making it public~*
 ### Link to the page [here](http://bashbros.rf.gd/)..!
 Somehow this site wont approve my ssl certificat but don't worry!
 It doesn't have any disease, just this site can't be scrolled :/ *(~~i don't even know how to make a virus lmfao~~)*